volt-l18/Live-Chat-room-with-Flask/README.md

 # LiveChat

 ## About the project:
-This is a Live chating/messaging application created with in Flask and FlaskWebSockeIO can create room wchich can be accessed by multiple people at the same time and provide seamless communication
+This is a Live chating/messaging application created with in Flask and FlaskWebSocketIO can create room wchich can be accessed by multiple people at the same time and provide seamless communication
 <br>
 <hr>